Wholesale Vape Distributors | Products Vapers Want, Prices You’ll Love

 Research has shown that increases in vape taxes lead to reduced vaping and increased smoking.

-The government has attempted to account for that by increasing the amount of duty on cigarettes.
 Unfortunately, they also make the incorrect assertion that 10ml of e-liquid is equivalent to 100 cigarettes, despite the fact that 10ml e-liquid contains a fraction of the amount of nicotine, and e-cigarettes deliver nicotine more slowly.

 There’s also no mention of alternative nicotine products such as Heat Not Burn or nicotine pouches in the regulations.
-While there are questions on these in the consultation, if they are not taxed at a similar rate people may well move towards these products.
+While there are questions on these in the consultation, if they are not taxed at a similar rate consumers may well move towards these products.

 Therefore, it's likely that the e-liquid market will either grow more slowly or reduce in size, but it’s hard to anticipate exactly to what extent.